Concussions - Athletic Trainers, Directors, and Coaches

-These tests are administered before the season for athletes that play contact sports who are 13 years of age or older.
+These tests are administered before the season for athletes that play contact sports.
+ImPACT tests are for players 13 years of age or older.

-When an athlete shows signs or symptoms of a concussion, they must immediately be removed from play and evaluated by a certified athletic trainer (ATC) with a sideline assessment test, such as SCAT3 and/or King-Devick (Miami-Dade County only) tests.
+When an athlete shows signs or symptoms of a concussion, they must be immediately removed from play.

-These sideline tests assist in determining if the player has actually received a concussion and whether they should be removed from play for the remainder of the game.
+This sideline test will assist in determining if the player has actually received a concussion and whether they should be removed from play for the remainder of the game.

 Within 24 to 72 hours following the injury, we recommend that ATCs re-test the concussed player with the Post-ImPACT test and inform parents to make an appointment at the UHealth Concussion Clinic to see a specialist.